 IV.
 Grasp the overall purpose of criminal mitigation in this context

-Mark S. Silver is a lawyer and New York State Licensed Clinical Social Worker, with a doctorate in psychology and a post-graduate certificate in family therapy.
-He is the author of Handbook of Mitigation in Criminal and Immigration Forensics: Humanizing the Client Towards a Better Legal Outcome.
-Revised Sixth Edition.
-(2018).
+MARK S. SILVER is a lawyer and New York State Licensed Clinical Social Worker, with a doctorate in psychology and a post-graduate certificate in family therapy.
+He is the author of several publications, including Handbook of Mitigation in Criminal and Immigration Forensics: Humanizing the Client Towards a Better Legal Outcome.
+Sixth Edition.
+(2017).
 Since 2002, Mark has worked as a consultant for law firms throughout the United States conducting psychosocial evaluations and writing formal reports in forensic and mitigation immigration and criminal cases.
-He has worked with thousands of clients from about forty countries throughout the world on various individual, family, and mental health issues related to criminal conduct and deportation.
-He has also provided expert testimony in several dozen of these cases in Immigration Court and lectures to lawyers throughout the United States on a wide range of forensic issues with case samples.
+He has worked with thousands of clients from over forty countries on various individual, family, and mental health issues related to criminal conduct and deportation.
+He has also provided expert testimony in many of these cases in Immigration Court and lectures to lawyers throughout the United States on a wide range of forensic issues with case samples.
 He can be reached at MarkSilver1@cs.com or 917-608-1346.